 Spray your favorite gun oil on a rag.
-Lightly, roll the case body and shoulder through that oil before chambering the round.
-Just the slightest layer of oil will keep the brass from sticking to the chamber walls and allow the case to “flow” during expansion.
+Lightly, roll the case body and shoulder through the oil before chambering the round.
+Just the thinnest layer of oil will keep the brass from sticking to the chamber walls and allow the case to “flow” during expansion.

-After the fireforming, I will anneal to relieve the stress induced into the brass during expansion to the new dimensions.
-This annealing will allow the case to fully shape on the following firings.
+After fireforming all pieces, I will anneal to relieve the stress induced into the brass during expansion to the new dimensions.
+This annealing will allow the cases to fully shape on the following firings.

 It usually takes three firings to fully shape the shoulder and to get a true mimic of the chamber.
+This is why many custom die makers want to have three firings on the case before you send it to them.
 However, the brass is formed enough after the first firing that the handloader can start the tuning process.

 Fireformed brass will need to be trimmed to uniform the case lengths.
-I like to trim the brass after the second firing.
+I like to trim the brass after the third firing.
 Case lengths will then be periodically checked for uniformity.

-As stated earlier; I use .005” to .010” of shoulder bump for the first firing.
+As stated earlier; I use .005” to .010” of shoulder bump for the first firing (Ackley is .003 crush fit).
 On succeeding firings, I will only move the shoulder .0005 - .001” on competition brass and .001-.002” on hunting brass.
 To achieve these measurements, it is not unusual to adjust the sizing die, each time, up to the third firing.
 Subsequently, the shoulder dimension should be fully formed and case work hardening is usually the determining factor if the die needs to be adjusted.

 Credit needs to be given to Al Nyhus (SD), Randy Robinett (IA) and Mike Bigelow (IA) for sharing their proven case forming techniques.
 I simply combined what I liked, from all three, to make this procedure.